 Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 CHARGE syndrome is a rare genetic condition associated with multiple congenital anomalies.
-The letters of CHARGE syndrome corresponds to clinical features: C = ocular Coloboma, H = Heart defect, A = Atresia choanae, R = Retarded growth and development, G = Genital hypoplasia and E = Ear anomalies/deafness.
-However, a number of other malformations are also common in this condition.
+The letters of CHARGE syndrome correspond to clinical features: C = ocular Coloboma, H = Heart defect, A = Atresia choanae, R = Retarded growth and development, G = Genital hypoplasia and E = Ear anomalies/deafness.
+There are other malformations also common in this condition.
 In particular, hypoplasia of the semi-circular canals has emerged as a frequent and distinctive CHARGE malformation.
 The condition is caused by mutations of the CHD7 gene on chromosome 8q12.1.
 CHD7 is the only gene currently known to be associated with CHARGE syndrome.

 Most instances of CHARGE syndrome are sporadic events in a family and appear to be caused by de novo CHD7 mutations, but on rare occasions CHARGE can be inherited as an autosomal dominant condition.
 Recurrence in siblings because of germline mosaicism has also been reported.
 The prevalence of CHARGE syndrome is estimated at 1 in 8,500 live births.